PaulleDemon/awesome-landing-pages/.github/ISSUE_TEMPLATE/new-template-request.md

 **Additional context**
 - Add any other context or screenshots about the template request here.

-The temple pripirty are based on number of reaction, a good number of thumbs up will make it to proiorty queue
+The template priority are based on number of reaction, a good number of thumbs up will make it to priority queue